BaterdeneOdongerel/kisi-test/README.md

      project_id: [PROJECT_ID].

-     pubsub_topic: baterdene-kisi-topic.
+     pubsub_topic: baterdene-kisi-topic

      pubsub_subscription: baterdene-kisi-sub

-  - [PROJECT_ID] value needs to be changed so that it can be unique Cloud uniqeq ID.
-Please change it !!!
+  - __[PROJECT_ID] value needs to be changed so that it can be unique Cloud uniqeq ID.
+Please change it !!!__

   - run following commands to create pubsub project, topic ,and sub.